-The Company did not record a provision or benefit for income taxes during the nine months ended September 30, 2018 and 2017, respectively, as it reported losses in each period which are not more likely than not to be realized.
+The Company recorded an immaterial tax provision related to its U.K. entity during the three months ended March 31, 2019.
+The Company did not record a provision or benefit for income taxes during the three months ended March 31, 2018, as it reported losses in each period which are not more likely than not to be realized.
 Due to the uncertainties surrounding the realization of deferred tax assets through future taxable income, the Company has provided a full valuation allowance and, therefore, no benefit has been recognized for the net operating loss carryforwards and other deferred tax assets.